hamishtodd1/CVR/README.md

 This is pre-beta so you're not really supposed to :) but if you are super eager, and don't mind that there are very few features and no guarantee of stability...

 You'll need Windows, an Oculus Rift and webVR (I recommend this build https://drive.google.com/file/d/15OHw1VtXu-QXTvmz9qNLut6K_KhDMcMK - make sure to go to chrome://flags and enable webVR AND gamepad extensions).

-Make sure webVR is started with the console command --allow-file-access-from-files.
-Run server.py with python 2.7. and open index.html in your browser, you should know what to do next.
+1. Run server.py with python 2.7
+2. Start webVR, using the console command --allow-file-access-from-files.
+3. Open index.html in your browser
+4. Press "e"
+5. Put on your headset.
+6. Try pressing buttons on the hand controllers and moving them around.
+If they're frozen, close chromium and restart from 2.

 ## I have an issue